tha061/spam_filter_using_FE_and_HE/FE-based_solution/README.md

   * **utils**: Defines some utilities, e.g. for serializing objects and batch exponentiations.
 - **mnist**: Code testing and benchmarking the implementation on the MNIST dataset.
   * **objects**: A directory of directories where objects are stored durably.
 Should initially contain an instantiation (a choice of Pairing Group with base elements) and a pretrained MNIST model.
-  * **benchmark**: Runs encryption and decryption on the whole MNIST test set and reports the timings.
-This takes a while.
-  * **confusion_matrix**: Generates the confusion matrix found in the paper.
   * **initialization**: A run once script to run before running anything else.
 Generates keys and fills the database with discrete logarithm precomputations, which takes some time.
   * **ml_test**: Picks a MNIST digit at random, encrypts it and functionally decrypts it.
   * **setup**: Used to make importing from core easier.

-## Issues

-Try opening an issue on GitHub.

-## Old paper

-An earlier version of this work can be found on [**eprint**](https://eprint.iacr.org/2018/206).
-It may be of interest to people who seek a better understanding of this code or of the cryptography involved.